-- The child protection policy which should amongst other things also include the policy and procedures to deal with child on child abuse. - The behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying, including LGBT+). - The staff code of conduct policy (sometimes called a staff behaviour policy). - The safeguarding response to children who go missing from education; - The role of the designated safeguarding lead' (including the identity of the designated safeguarding lead and any deputies)',
+- Creating the right culture and environment so that staff feel comfortable to discuss matters both within and outside (including online) the workplace. - The child protection policy which does, amongst other things, also include the policy and procedures to deal with child on child abuse. - The behaviour policy (which does include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying, including LGBT+).
+This policy takes the 'Behaviour in Schools Guidance February 2024' into account.
+Behaviour in schools GOV.UK (www.gov.uk) - The staff code of conduct policy (sometimes called a staff behaviour policy). - The safeguarding response to children who go missing from education; - The role of the designated safeguarding lead' (including the identity of the designated safeguarding lead and any deputies)',

-Copies of policies and a copy of Part 1 of Keeping Children Safe in Education, September 2022, will be provided to staff and volunteers at induction.
+Copies of policies and a copy of Part 1 of Keeping Children Safe in Education, September 2024, will be provided to staff and volunteers at induction.
 All staff, volunteers and supply staff are required to read this.